xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 If you can't do an A/B test then the second to best alternative are quasi experiments [[1]](#ref-1).

 In a quasi experiment your treatment and control group are not divided by a completely random process but by a natural process (i.e time, location, etc) therefore there is a much larger chance for imbalance due to skewness and heterogeneous differences.
-The results of a quasi-experiment won’t be as precise as an A/B, but if carefully conducted could be considered close enough to compute estimates, but as exemplified above some times even a different control group cannot be afforded and these are scenarios when Interrupted Times Series comes in very handy.
+The results of a quasi-experiment won’t be as precise as an A/B, but if carefully conducted could be considered close enough to compute estimates.

+There are some scenarios, like some described in the previous section, where having a control group in parallel to a test group is just not possible and this is when Interrupted Times Series comes in very handy.

 ## Interrupted Time Series (ITS)